An Arborist's Manual to Tree Cutting Down

 What are the warning signs of a tree that is diseased?

-Common signs of illness in trees include yellowing leaves, wilted branches, and mushroom growth at the bottom of the tree.
+The most common signs of disease in trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.

 Is it safe to remove the tree by yourself?